Donotalo/playground-8bjr8a2j/lessons/lesson06.md

 `=>` is the default U-Boot prompt.
 U-Boot is ready to take commands.
 Type `help` and press `Enter` to see available commands.
 Try some of the commands and see U-Boot's responses.
 U-Boot will see the hardware that's provided by QEMU.
 Some commands to try:

-- `cpu detail` = Print detailed CPU information
+- `cpu detail` = Print detailed CPU information.
-- `bdinfo` = Print board specific information
+- `bdinfo` = Print board specific information.
-- `fdt print /` = Print complete flattened device tree, this will list all hardware with all properties available in the system
+- `fdt print /` = Print complete flattened device tree, this will list all hardware with all properties available in the system.
+The `/` indicates start from the root of the tree.
-- `fstypes` = File system types that U-Boot's current build supports
+- `fstypes` = File system types that U-Boot's current build supports.

 On the tutorial machine, the `bdinfo` command reveals the following details about the board that QEMU has supplied to U-Boot:
 ```